Learning Physics between Digital Twins with Low-Fidelity Models and Physics-Informed Gaussian Processes: Introduction

 \section{Introduction}

-A definition of a digital twin is a virtual representation of a physical asset enabled through data and simulators \citep{DigitalTwinAdilogTrond}.
-Simulators refer to mathematical models and physical model based on first principles are often preferred both to incorporate system knowledge and to gain explainability.
+A digital twin can be defined as a virtual representation of a physical asset enabled through data and simulators \citep{DigitalTwinAdilogTrond}.
+Simulators refer to mathematical models, and physical models based on first principles are often preferred to incorporate system knowledge and gain explainability.
 A known challenge of deployment of digital twins is scalability, i.e. the ability to accessible robust digital twin implementations at scale \citep{DigitalTwinAdilogTrond, DigitalTwinScale}.
 The ability to make better decisions is the motivation for digital twins.
 In this paper, we consider the case that better decisions can be made with knowledge about the physical parameters of an imperfect physical model.
+To infer the physical parameters, noisy observed data are typically used.
+Another source of uncertainty in applications of low-fidelity physical models is the model-form uncertainty that arises from imperfect physical models.

-In one of our case studies, a low fidelity model for the cardiovascular system, the Windkessel model \citep{westerhof2009arterial} is used.
-This model is a differential equation linking blood flow and blood pressure and has two physically interpretable parameters that can direct the treatment of hypertension for patients.
-The parameters will vary between patients, and we aim to estimate these using noisy flow and pressure observations.
-It is known that low-fidelity models produce biased parameter estimates if we don't account for model discrepancy \citep{brynjarsdottir2014learning}.
+The primary motivation of this work is a medical Digital Twin aiming at preventing and treating hypertension (or high blood pressure).
+Physical models of the cardiovascular system are based on physical parameters that can not be measured directly and are important to hypertension.
+However, these parameters can be inferred by fitting the physical model to the observed data.
+Furthermore, the models can be used to predict the development of hypertension under different treatments.
+In one of our case studies, a low-fidelity model for the cardiovascular system, the Windkessel model \citep{westerhof2009arterial} is used.
+This model is a differential equation linking blood flow and blood pressure and has two physically interpretable parameters, the arterial compliance $C$ and resistance $R.$ The estimated values of the parameters can direct the treatment of hypertension for patients.
+The parameters vary between patients, and we aim to estimate these using noisy flow and pressure observations.
+It is known that low-fidelity models produce biased parameter estimates if we don't account for model discrepancy \citep{brynjarsdottir2014learning}, as can also be seen in Figure \ref{fig:intro}, left.

-Recently, \citet{spitieris2022pipriors} introduced and demonstrated a methodology for Bayesian analysis of imperfect physical models using physics informed Gaussian process priors.
-They combine a model formulation that accounts for discrepancy introduced by \citet{kennedy2001bayesian} with Physics-informed Gaussian process priors for physical models described by differential equations \citep{raissi2017machine}.
+Recently, \citet{spitieris2023bayesian} introduced and demonstrated a methodology for Bayesian analysis of imperfect physical models using physics-informed Gaussian process (GP) priors.
+They combine a model formulation that accounts for discrepancy introduced by \citet{kennedy2001bayesian} with Physics-informed GP priors for physical models described by differential equations \citep{raissi2017machine}.
 This gives computational efficiency and uncertainty quantification of the physical parameters of interest through a fully Bayesian approach.